Albanian lek: Etymology

 The word qindarkë comes from the Albanian qind, meaning one hundred, or from Arabic qintār ("hundredweight").
-The word is thus comparable to centime, cent, Latin centenarius, etc.
+The word is thus comparable to centime, cent, Latin centenarius, Quintal etc.

 Franga

 Between 1926 and 1939, the main unit of Albanian currency was the franga ari (English: gold franc) (Fr.A.), worth 5 Lek and divided into 100 qindar ar (gold cent), used in international transactions.
 This unit was similar in concept to the Belga, a unit worth five Belgian francs.